• Skip to primary navigation

 painting a headboard bench

-I was visiting in Arkansas and my sister gave me her opinion on the bench color.
+I was visiting Arkansas, and my sister gave me her opinion on the color of the bench.
 She felt the same way I did about the black and the stained wood.
-After talking it over we both came to the conclusion that the bench should be a different color and the same color all over.
+After talking it over, we both came to the conclusion that the bench should be a different color and the same color all over.
 Thanks little sis.

 I pulled a jar of turquoise paint I mixed up myself from the paint shelf and went to work.
 After two coats of paint I was satisfied and moved on to distressing the paint.